 A short walk through the old market streets to learn a little about the local produce.
 We then proceed to Podere San Giuliano, where we participate in a cookery course and make our own egg pasta which we will enjoy for lunch.
 We then return to Bologna and include a visit to the Basilica of San Petronio, named after the 5th century bishop.

 An early start sees us at a tasting of the region’s most famous cheese, Parmigiano Reggiano, produced at an artisan factory.
-Afterwards we visit the family-run production of traditional balsamic vinegar in Modena and here too we will sample the vinegar at its various stages of ageing.
+Afterwards we visit the family-run production of traditional balsamic vinegar, and here too we will sample the vinegar at its various stages of ageing.
 Following lunch, we return to Bologna and visit the church complex of Santo Stefano.

 Tonight, we will celebrate New Years Eve as we enjoy the ‘burning of the old year’, with sausage and lentils at midnight.